 By the 1970s the condition of the lifeboat shed had deteriorated, with extensive repairs needed to preserve the building and the boat it contained.
 The local branch of the RNLI offered to finance the repairs through a benefactor and to subsequently open the shed to allow visitors to view the lifeboat.
 The negotiations eventually fell through, however, and the newly formed Town Council paid for the necessary repairs.
 Arrangements for viewing the boat were patchy, however, until the Sheringham Preservation Society (as we were then known) took over organising them in 1983, establishing the Henry Ramey Upcher Lifeboat Museum.
-The lifeboat was the main exhibit, of course, but information about other Sheringham lifeboats and the town’s fishing community were also put on display.
+The lifeboat was the main exhibit, of course, but information about other Sheringham lifeboats and the town’s fishing community was also put on display.

 By the time of the new millennium it was the turn of the Fishing Sheds to fall into disrepair.
 By then fishing activity had reduced considerably and the buildings were no longer in use as before.
 Various options were considered by their owners, the Town Council, and eventually the proposal devised by this society to open them as a visitor attraction was accepted.
 Through local fundraising, grants from official bodies and emptying of the society’s reserves, approximately £130,000 was raised and building work started in 2004.

 By analogy with similar schemes which had been successful in other fishing communities, it was planned to make the former coal store available to local artists and craftspeople in which to work and sell their wares, and for members of the fishing community to demonstrate skills such as making crab pots and mending nets.
 The floor installed during the period when it was in use by the fishing community (together with the first-floor fireplace) was removed because of its poor condition and restricted headroom and the building was restored to its original height.
 The second smaller shed between the former coal store and lifeboat shed provided extra exhibition space to supplement what was in the lifeboat museum, with information and artefacts about the Upcher family, the fishing industry in Sheringham and the private or fishermen’s (non-RNLI) lifeboats.
-The museum, together with this room, was renamed to become the Fishermen’s Heritage Centre.
+The museum, together with this room, was renamed to become the Fishermen’s Heritage Centre (later still to become the Fishermen’s Lifeboat Museum).
 Toilets for the convenience of volunteer stewards and a new pedestrian entrance from the top of the Fishermen’s Slope were constructed at its seaward end (2a on plan).
 A doorway was also opened in the wall separating this space from the former coal store (2b on plan).